 How do we store and protect your personal information:

 Our practice stores and protect personal information by electronic format and is protected by use of passwords and confidentiality agreements for all staff.

-The practice endeavours to maintain accurate, up-to-date, and complete records.
+The practice endeavors to maintain accurate, up-to-date, and complete records.
 You can help us in this task by informing us of any changes to names and contact details.
 From time to time, we will ask you to verify that your personal information held by our practice is correct and current.
-You may also request that we correct or update your information, and you should make such requests in writing to Practice Manager, email: email@example.com.
+You may also request that we correct or update your information, and you should make such requests in writing to Practice Manager, email: firstname.lastname@example.org.
 All information may be stored on paper and/or electronic formats.
-It is the policy of the practice to protect your information from unauthorised access, modification or disclosure.
+It is the policy of the practice to protect your information from unauthorized access, modification or disclosure.